cameronmaske/cameronmaske.com-v2/src/pages/courses/introduction-to-pytest/watch/setting-up-a-test-with-pytest.md

 12
 00:00:31,080 --> 00:00:35,840
 Now let's add another test function.
 This time we are gonna make it purposely fail.
-Then when we run pytest again we can see that it reports that the test fails and it gives us a bit more information to help debug that a bit further
+Then when we run pytest again we can see that it reports that the test fails and it gives us a bit more information to help debug that a bit further.
 </transcript>